 Present your kids with a new sticker book from the dollar store.
 But not before Elf gets into a little trouble and gets himself covered in stickers!

 Elf finds herself tangled in a strand of Christmas lights while decorating a fun miniature Christmas tree.
-These mini trees can be found for under $5 at Michael’s or Target and we’ve seen strands of lights for as little as $3 at Lowe’s!
+These mini trees can be found for under $5 at Michael’s and I’ve seen strands of mini lights for as little as $4 at Joann.
 Have the kids help untangle her and decorate the mini tree together for their bedroom or another area in your home.

 19. Hide Elf in a mini stocking with a candy cane.